 The NSW Education Standards Authority (NESA) has made it compulsory for all schools from 2006 to provide parents with a student report twice a year, at the end of Term 2 and Term 4.
-The report must show assessment of achievement ranging from A to E based on statistical standard as set by NESA and effort in each learning area ranging from 1 to 3.
+The report must show assessment of achievement on a 5-point scale based on statistical standard as set by NESA and effort in each learning area on a 3-point scale.
 Rosary Park will give parents detailed information about what their child knows and can do as they progress in each key learning area.

-Parent/teacher interviews are held at the end of Terms 1 and 3 and reports are sent home half yearly.
+Reports are sent home in Term 2 and Term 4.
+Parent/teacher interviews are held at the end of Term 2.
 If at any time teachers are concerned about the progress of a child, parents will be notified so that the matter can be discussed.
 Parents also have the option of making an appointment with their child's teacher if they have any concerns.